 Here's the sad irony…

-Many early adopters bought bitcoin to protect their wealth from fractional reserve banking.
-Fractional reserve banking systems do not store customer deposits but invest them and carry deposits as their own liabilities.
+Many early adopters bought Bitcoin to protect their wealth from fractional reserve banking.
+Fractional reserve banking systems do not store customer deposits but invest them and carry deposits as their liabilities.

 Notwithstanding disclosures to the contrary, an exchange that operates like FTX owed cryptos to depositors but had lent them out like a bank does… and thus, could not withstand concentrated withdrawals.